MoneyTransfers

 Screenshot

-Understanding the costs involved when moving money from South Africa to Benin
+Understanding the cost of sending money from South Africa to Benin

 How to find the best exchange rate for Rand to CFA Franc BCEAO